Kathy Maister's Start Cooking

 Tammy,

-Brine is a salted water used for preserving and pickling foods, in this case preserving the brisket before cooking it.
-When buying the brisket, it is usually preserved with brine.
+Brine is a salted and often seasoned water used for preserving and pickling foods, in this case preserving the brisket before cooking it.
+Try Googling brining beef brisket and you will discover thousands of recipes

 Cathy Adams,